wp-plugins/easy-pinterest/readme.txt

 - added ability to block Pinterest from indexing pages
 - added ability to include thank you credit line under widget

-* 1.1.1
+* 1.0.0

-- fixed hyperlink for credits
-- fixed documentation links
+- The official release, see more at [thisismyurl.com] (http://thisismyurl.com)